Skip to content

 ZLUDA

-ZLUDA is a CUDA CUDA Wrapper that allows to run applications using normally unsupported GPUS such as AMD GPUs in Windows
+ZLUDA is a CUDA Wrapper that allows to run applications using normally unsupported GPUS such as AMD GPUs in Windows

 Warning